enflow/laravel-social-share/README.md

 ![GitHub Workflow Status](https://github.com/enflow-nl/laravel-social-share/workflows/run-tests/badge.svg)
 [![Total Downloads](https://img.shields.io/packagist/dt/enflow/laravel-social-share.svg?style=flat-square)](https://packagist.org/packages/enflow/laravel-social-share)

-The `enflow/laravel-social-share` package provides a easy way to add social share links to your templates:
+The `enflow/laravel-social-share` package provides an easy way to add social share links to your templates:

 ![docs/img.png](docs/example.png)

-The main advantage of implementing it this way instead of using a service like AddThis, is this doesn't use any JavaScript, and does not have any privacy concerns.
+The main advantage of implementing it this way instead of using a service like AddThis, is this doesn't use any JavaScript and does not have any privacy concerns.

 ## Installation
 You can install the package via composer: